Bhoos/smartbots-2023-starter-code/node/README.md

 docker save joker | gzip > joker.tar.gz
 ```

-A new file will be created inside of your current directory named `joker.tar.gz`.
+A new file will be created inside your current directory named `joker.tar.gz`.
 Now you can upload this file.

 Good luck!